Youth group travels to minister’s hometown to rebuild flood-damaged homes

 Amy is now living in sobriety in Trinity, though her name is changed here.
 She is surrounded by... [continue]

 by Guest Author on March 23, 2016 in ministers spouses

 The following story took place early in the 21st century:

 The first day on the job, my pastor husband was setting up his office in a wonderful church where we were serving at the time.
 He called out to his secretary: "How do I access the internet?"
 She responded, "We don't!"

 It turns out that the World Wide Web had never inhabited the little church.
 Later that week, pastor husband gathered among a group of humble servants to have a discussion about getting the office set up with an internet provider.
-The proposal was initially met with pleasant chatter of several/p>/p>/em>... [continue]
+The proposal was initially met with pleasant chatter of several obvious reasons the staff could use access to the internet in... [continue]

 A Holy Week reflection on suffering

 by Guest Author on March 21, 2016 in faith

 For I resolved to know nothing while I was with you except Christ and Him crucified.1 Corinthians 2:2

 The cross of Jesus Christ is central to our faith, and its presence could not be more evident during this time of year.
 In this season, we remember the life, death and resurrection of Jesus.
 We have prepared our hearts through Lenten devotion.
 We have set our minds on Good Friday in order to discern the grace of God in the most difficult of situations.
 Even now, we wait with bated breath for hope to rise again with resurrection power on Sunday morning.